 The baking time will be determined by bread shape and size but do not worry.
 Always apply the skewer test and you’ll be absolutely and perfectly fine.

-* If you don’t have fresh yeast then you can replace this by two sachets (14 g) of fast action yeast.
+* If you don’t have fresh yeast then you can replace this with two sachets (14 g) of fast-action yeast.

 * Fresh yeast is perishable so if not used within 2-3 days it’s best to freeze it.